komejo/d8-theming-guide/README.md

 - [Breakpoint added to Drupal 8](https://www.drupal.org/node/1813914)

 > The Breakpoints module keeps track of the height, width, and resolution breakpoints where a responsive design needs to change in order to respond to different devices being used to view the site.
-The Breakpoints module standardizes the use of breakpoints, and enables modules and themes to expose or use each others' breakpoints.
+The Breakpoints module standardises the use of breakpoints, and enables modules and themes to expose or use each others' breakpoints.

 Both themes and modules can define breakpoints by creating a configuration file called `{name}.breakpoints.yml` where `{name}` is the name of your theme or module.